 Russian steel market

-Russian export volumes were in line with the previous year’s figure of 24.2 million tonnes, mainly driven by the combination of a stronger rouble and solid domestic demand.
-Total crude steel production in Russia rose by 2% to 71.6 million tonnes.
+Russian export volumes grew by 3% to 30.4 million tonnes, driven by the weaker rouble and stronger prices on export markets.
+Total crude steel production in Russia rose by 1% to 72.1 million tonnes.

 Other steel markets